multilingual-dh/nlp-resources/readme.md

 ## Modern languages

 If you're comfortable working with Python, the [Polyglot library](https://pypi.org/project/polyglot/) provides language detection for 196 languages, tokenization in 165 languages, named entity recognition in 40 languages, part-of-speech tagging in 16 languages, sentiment analysis in 136 languages, and morphological analysis in 135 languages.
 It can also manage text in multiple languages at once.
-If you're working a lot with one particualr language, it's probably best to find more language-specific tools, but as a better-than-nothing option for highly underresourced languages, it's an option.
+If you're working a lot with one particular language, it's probably best to find more language-specific tools, but as a better-than-nothing option for highly underresourced languages, it's an option.

 A few other general thoughts & notes: